janAntu/phoenix-url-shortener/WALKTHROUGH.md

   end
 ```

 The first two helper functions just insert the new slug and check if a changeset says a slug has already been taken.
 The third function uses these and `create_random_slug` to generate and insert a random slug.
 If the slug is taken, we'll use tail recursion to try again.
-This should be a rare occurence until we have tens of millions of aliases.
+When the database is mostly empty, this recursive loop will rarely get called; however, if we had hundreds of millions of aliases, we'd want to avoid long or infinite loops before finding an unused alias.
+We avoid that by increasing the alias length whenever we find a collision, to six, seven or more characters when needed.
+By increasing with every recursive call, we'll make it extremely rare to loop more than 2-3 times, even with trillions of aliases.

 When any other validation error occurs, we still want to send the results back to the user, but not the random alias.
 We handle that in the `else` block above.

 Finally, I rewrote the `create_slug` function and this new feature was complete: